 Despite keeping him in the lineup, Mauch was vocal about this drop-off in production.
 In an October 1970 Sporting News story entitled “Coco’s Collapse at Plate Baffles Montreal Brass,” Mauch commented on Laboy’s change in his approach to the game.
 In ’69, he felt Laboy approached every game like it was “the World Series.”
 He was concerned that Coco had lost his excitement now that he’d “been there.”
 Laboy himself was puzzled.
 In the same article, the only insight he could share was that it was “just one of those years.”
 Pitcher Claude Raymond may have had the simplest and best explanation.
 “He was always a good defensive player, but after that first year he saw fewer fastballs,” Raymond explained.
 “As the Expos got better, pitchers were much more careful with him.”

 Again Laboy did not take the winter off, returning to Caguas.
 He was determined to unseat incumbent Bob Bailey at third base and made a serious run at the job in spring training.
-By the fifth game of the season, Laboy was back in the starting lineup after Bailey started off the season 1-for-14.
+By the fifth game of the 1973 season, Laboy was back in the starting lineup after Bailey started off the season 1-for-14.
 Initially, the move looked good -- Coco hit safely in 4 of 5 games but then went into an 0-for-19 slump.
-On May 16, 1973, he went 0-for-3 after entering in the fifth inning of an 8-3 loss to the Mets.
-He was then sent down to make room for Curtis Brown.
+On May 16, he went 0-for-3 after entering in the fifth inning of an 8-3 loss to the Mets.
+He was then sent down to the minor leagues.

 Laboy played reasonably well for Triple-A Peninsula, hitting .263 with 9 homers and 37 RBIs.
 However, he struggled with Quebec City in the Double-A Eastern League, going 6 for 55 in 17 games.
 On September 4, the Expos gave him his unconditional release.
 His ’73 big-league totals were a major disappointment -- a .121 average with just one home run in 22 games.